thrasher-corp/gocryptotrader/engine/order_manager.md

 Join our slack to discuss all things related to GoCryptoTrader!
 [GoCryptoTrader Slack](https://join.slack.com/t/gocryptotrader/shared_invite/enQtNTQ5NDAxMjA2Mjc5LTc5ZDE1ZTNiOGM3ZGMyMmY1NTAxYWZhODE0MWM5N2JlZDk1NDU0YTViYzk4NTk3OTRiMDQzNGQ1YTc4YmRlMTk)

-## Current Features for Withdrawmanager
+## Current Features for Order_manager
-+ The withdraw manager subsystem is responsible for the processing of withdrawal requests and submitting them to exchanges
++ The order manager subsystem stores and monitors all orders from enabled exchanges with API keys and `authenticatedSupport` enabled
-+ The withdraw manager can be interacted with via GRPC commands such as `WithdrawFiatRequest` and `WithdrawCryptoRequest`
++ It can be enabled or disabled via runtime command `-ordermanager=false` and defaults to true
-+ Supports caching of responses to allow for quick viewing of withdrawal events via GRPC
-+ If the database is enabled, withdrawal events are stored to the database for later viewing
-+ Will not process withdrawal events if `dryrun` is true
-+ The withdraw manager subsystem is always enabled
++ All orders placed via GoCryptoTrader will be added to the order manager store

 ### Please click GoDocs chevron above to view current GoDoc information for this package